LukeGrahamLandry/franca/devlog.md

   don't zero init something and then poke fields in if i can make it so the fields have no interdependencies.
   - put the runtime fns in View
   - looking for less annoying api for imports than nested hashmap
+- fixing bf/via_wasm
+  - the via_wasm_rt one was simple
+  - the new import_wasm doesn't work with the way i was doing ffi. but the old thing was super hacky anyway and relied on not having initialized memory, and using temporary_funcid side channel. so the new thing just forces you to deal with the impedance mismatch. acceptable trade off to make simple cases hard and complex cases possible.
+  - while im at it, make the sizes in to_wasm_module less error prone
+  - for now just do the compile() at comptime, at runtime still do instantiate() and verbose passing extra parameter to the call. it proves the point about not including the compiler in the binary but it's not as slick as the old version. its a good start tho.
+  - lots of woes with bake_relocatable_value. terrible error if you try to bake a list with a wierd allocator. also apparently this was the first time i tried to bake a RawList. force_default_handling goes down through fields so its hard to use. somehow adding one for RawList breaks examples/terminal.fr, oh because empty_line is playing fucky games with the length field.
+  - tests finally pass again tho so that's good for morale
+- terminal: less jumpy when following the cursor

 ## (Dec 9)